-We are pleased to announce two Arboretum Research Fellowships for graduate student researchers.
-We are soliciting proposals that will address our mission and vision and build on a tradition that began with the earliest plantings to establish tallgrass prairie in 1935 and continued with subsequent experiments to maintain these early restorations.
+The Arboretum is soliciting proposals from graduate student researchers for the 2020 Arboretum Research Fellowships.
+Proposals should address our mission and vision and build on a tradition that began with the earliest plantings to establish tallgrass prairie in 1935 and continued with subsequent experiments to maintain these early restorations.

 While we are committed to continuing this long tradition of research on adaptive restoration, the Arboretum is also a valuable research site for studies in botany, landscape ecology, horticulture, soil science, wildlife ecology, environmental engineering, social science, and public health.